 Separately, ThreatConnect said it studied the communications between the hacker and news organizations using French computers and a Russian-based privacy-masking technology that it said was characteristic of a careful, government-controlled hacker.
 "The persona is a Russia-controlled platform that can act as a censored hacktivist," the company wrote.
 "Moscow determines what (the hacker) shares and thus can attempt to selectively impact media coverage, and potentially the election, in a way that ultimately benefits their national objectives."

-Leo Taddeo, chief security officer at Cryptzone who previously oversaw FBI cyber investigations in New York, said he believed CrowdStrike was correct blaming Russia.
-He said the company had been thorough tying malicious code from the DNC hack to samples previously used by the suspected hackers, and correlating programming features and other indicators.
+Leo Taddeo, chief security officer at Cryptzone who previously oversaw FBI cyber investigations in New York, said he believed CrowdStrike was correct in blaming Russia.
+He said the company had been thorough in tying malicious code from the DNC hack to samples previously used by the suspected hackers, and correlating programming features and other indicators.
 "I think if you follow a straight line, there's reason to believe that the Russians were likely the ones to provide that information to WikiLeaks," he said.

 Director of National Intelligence James Clapper said at an Aspen Institute conference on Thursday that "I don't think we're quite ready yet to make a call on attribution" but added that "we all know there are only just a few usual suspects out there."